 Once the dough has firmed up in the fridge, it's time to give the bagels their final shape.
 Using your finger, poke a hole through the center of a dough ball.
 Next, stretch the dough into a ring and place it on a baking sheet lined with parchment paper.
 Repeat with the rest of the dough balls.

 Shaped bagels need to be proofed, like any other bread.
-You can do this two ways: leave them sitting for an hour at room temperature or refrigerate overnight.
+You can do this two ways: leave them sitting for an hour at room temperature or refrigerate them overnight.
 Both methods will result in the same minor rise of the dough, the big difference being in the flavor.
 Cold-retarded bagels will have more of it.

 Often, the advice is to boil one bagel at a time.
 That's 30 seconds per side times 12 bagels or 12 minutes total boiling time.
 I boil my bagels in threes and have not found any adverse effects.
 Just make sure to load and unload them quickly enough so you don't over-boil some of them.